PeterCotroneo/PeterCotroneo/README.md

 ## Hi, I'm Peter 👋

-This is my repo for personal projects.
+This is my GitHub for personal projects.

 ### Tinkering with
 - Currently building "exohunter": a token-free Python tool that searches NASA Kepler, K2 and TESS